ropensci/osfr/CONTRIBUTING.md

 ## R style

 This repository adheres to the [R style guide as provided by Hadley Wickham](http://adv-r.had.co.nz/Style.html).
-This sometimes conflicts with [the Google R style guide](https://google.github.io/styleguide/Rguide.xml), so please be sure to check this out if you are contributing and are used to using the Google style.
+This sometimes conflicts with [the Google R style guide](https://google.github.io/styleguide/Rguide.xml), so please be sure to check this out if you are contributing and are use to using the Google style.